It’s really the pits when you pull up to the garage door at your home and it refuses to open.

 - If the receiver itself is bad, you can order a replacement garage door opener receiver, or a complete radio control system that includes a universal receiver and new remote control transmitters.

-- Replacement obstruction warning shut off systems or safety beams are also available online.
+- Replacement obstruction warning shut off systems or safety sensors are also available online.
 These are of a universal fit, in most cases.

 Fortunately, parts for the most common brands of garage door openers are readily available on the Internet.
 Keep this in mind if you happen to be in the market for a new garage door opener system.
 Sticking with a reliable name brand will assure that you will be able to get parts many years down the road.